Important Safety Information for Patients10

-- You’ll be asked to stop taking your current medication for at least two weeks prior to initiating Marplan.
-During this period your physician will monitor you closely.
+- You’ll be asked to stop taking your current medication for at least 2 weeks prior to initiating Marplan.
+During this period, your physician will monitor you closely.
 If you experience any symptoms, contact him or her immediately.

 - When taking Marplan therapy, you need to avoid certain foods that might interact with its MAO inhibitor effects.
 Some foods may be high in a chemical called tyramine.
 Although you’ll need to avoid any foods that have a high tyramine level, you can enjoy a considerable variety of fresh foods and pasteurized foods.

 - You should not consume alcoholic beverages while taking Marplan.

 Here is a brief list of “Do’s and Don’t’s” to help you take Marplan correctly.
 Following these instructions will reduce your likelihood of experiencing any untoward effects and increase your likelihood for success with Marplan therapy:

 - Consult with your physician or other healthcare elsewhere professionals about the benefits and risks of using Marplan and how to take it appropriately.

 - Promptly tell your doctor if you experience any of the following symptoms while using Marplan:

 - sense of constriction in the throat or chest